Petra Costa: Career

-Costa's second feature documentary emerged from an invitation from the Copenhagen International Documentary Festival (CPH: DOX) to co-direct a film with Danish filmmaker Lea Glob.
-Together, they decided to explore real lives through the fictional structure of Olmo and the Seagull.
+Olmo and the Seagull (2014), co-directed with Danish filmmaker Lea Glob, Costa's second feature documentary explores pregnancy and the limits of the body and female freedom within the creative process.
 The film follows Olivia and Serge, actors with the Théâtre du Soleil, who are expecting a baby.
 Pregnancy turns into a rite of passage, forcing the actress to confront her darkest fears.
 Olivia's desire for freedom and professional success, the limits imposed by her own body, and her image as a person are just some of the themes the film explores.